jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_enhancements.md

 Renamed all Error Log alarms to begin with "Error Log - ".
 All error log alarms are non configurable. | DS-1570 Spotlight Enterprise is now capable of checking database backups across Availability Groups.
 Spotlight uses the backup details from all replicas in the group when determining if a backup alarm should be raised.
 The prerequisite is that you must have a SQL Server connection for every replica in the Availability Group as well as a High Availability connection for the group. | DS-1425
 The Windows **Services - Service not running** alarm now excludes Trigger and Delayed Start Automatic services for Windows Server 2016 and above. | DS-907
-New diagnostic server alarm limits the upload packet size to the cloud. | DS-1073

 {% include links.html %}